 EXS 4491.
-Clinical Experience in Exercise EXS 4492.
-Clinical Experiences in Science I (offered at the discretion of Exercise Science II (offered at the the department; 4) The student will discretion of the department; 4) The actively participate in corporate, clinical, student will actively participate in educational, or field related organizations corporate, clinical, educational, or fieldreceiving practical experience under the related organizations receiving practical supervision of the cooperating experiences under the supervision of the agency/corporation and the University cooperating agency/corporation and the Coordinator and instructor.
-Prerequisite: University Coordinator and instructor.
-Sophomore Standing Prerequisite: Sophomore Standing
+Clinical Experience in Exercise Science I (offered at the discretion of the department; 4) The student will actively participate in corporate, clinical, educational, or field related organizations receiving practical experience under the supervision of the cooperating agency/corporation and the University Coordinator and instructor.
+Prerequisite: Sophomore Standing